peacefixation/peacefixation.github.io/_posts/2017-08-27-asterisk-vscode.md

         <string>keyword.control.import</string>
     </dict>

-Here's an example of a much more complicated match on a variable that can contain a nested variable, or a function (that can also have nested entities).
-They key to effectively writing this match was capturing the open and closing parts, then capturing the nested function and including a match on `$self` for nested variables before finally matching anything that isn't the closing part.
+Here's an example of a much more complicated match on a variable that can contain a nested variable `${CHANNEL_${MAX_CHANNELS}}`, or a nested function `${CDR(accoundcode)}`.
+They key to effectively writing this match was capturing the open and closing parts, then capturing the nested function and including a match on `$self` for nested variables before finally matching on the rest of the inner text with a match on anything that isn't the closing part.

     <key>VariableNested</key>
     <dict>